-The role of the board of directors in overseeing the management of our risks is conducted primarily through committees of the board of directors, as disclosed in the descriptions of each of the committees above and in the charters of each of the committees.
+Generally, the role of the board of directors in overseeing the management of our risks is conducted primarily through committees of the board of directors, as disclosed in the descriptions of each of the committees above and in the charters of each of the committees.
+However, at least annually management provides to the full board of directors an overview of potential risks to the Company, which is then updated and presented to the Audit Committee on a periodic (currently quarterly) basis.
 The full board of directors (or the appropriate board committee in the case of risks that are under the purview of a particular committee) discusses with management our major risk exposures, their potential impact on us, and the steps we take to manage them.
 When a board committee is responsible for evaluating and overseeing the management of a particular risk or risks, the chairperson of the relevant committee reports on the discussion to the full board of directors during the committee reports portion of the next board meeting.
 This enables the board of directors and its committees to coordinate the risk oversight role, particularly with respect to risk interrelationships.